 |Either internal or external||Fertilization is internal|

 |Nutrients to the developing embryo|

 |Provided by the egg yolk||Provided by the mother through the placenta|

 |Development of zygote|

 |There is very little or no development of the embryo inside the mother.||The embryo develops entirely inside the mother.|

-|There are fewer chances of survival since the eggs are laid in an open environment.||The young one is protected inside the mother and so the chances of survival are more.|
+|There are fewer chances of survival since the eggs are laid outside the body||The young one is protected inside the mother and so the chances of survival are more.|

 Asexual Reproduction in Animals

-Types of Asexual Reproduction
+Types Of Asexual Reproduction